guillemc/yii2starter/README.md

       vendor/             contains dependent 3rd-party packages
-      views/              contains view files for the Web application web/                contains the entry scripts (index.php and back.php) and Web resources
+      views/              contains view files for the Web application web/                contains the entry scripts (index.php and back.php) and Web resources assets/           directory for the auto-published yii assets files/            directory for user uploads